 Even before all that, you will write a proposal and we will have in-class workshop.
 Your proposal needs to extensively outline the plan for your audio review.
 It should be approximately 200 to 300 words.
 You should indicate why you believe this would make an engaging review.
 I will respond to your proposal.
 Your next step will be to produce a script that outlines your audio review plan.
 You will present your review in the class.
 At that time, you will submit your mp3 and your script.

-Audio Movie Due: September 20 or 25 depending on the Day of Presentation.
-Submit your final Audio movie review via Canvas Link by the due date.
+Submit your final Audio movie review via Canvas Link by Feb.
+21.